kcoderhtml/streaming-web/content/portfolio.md

 ==={brilliant-labs}===
 I hope to get an internship this summer at Brilliant Labs and I'm excited to see where that takes me.
 I'm planning on continuing with robotics and taking some classes at a local college next year.
 If the BCNY intership doesn't pan out i'll probably get a job at my local community center and focus on trying to grow Purple Bubble this summer.
 I'm also planning on continuing to grow my Youtube channel "A Wanderer's Archives" and work on some projects i've been meaning to get to.
 ===end===

+# TLDR

+|-- 0th Birthday: Born
+|
+|-- 7th Birthday: Got tools and started building water systems in the basement
+|
+|-- 10th Birthday: Got a BBC micro:bit and started coding
+|
+|-- 10.5th Birthday: Got a raspberry pi and started using linux
+|
+|-- 11.5th Birthday: Started using ubuntu as my main OS
+|
+|-- 12th Birthday: Started dual booting with windows
+|
+|-- 13th Birthday: Built first PC and got into Blender
+|
+|-- 14th Birthday: Got first server and started a homelab
+|
+|-- 15th Birthday: Currently working on Purple Bubble, building electronics projects, working on websites and other coding projects, and building a robot with my FRC team